-At least once a month, we also have special service or "hot topic" sessions in which students take part in a service project or learn about a special issue which can be informed by their faith.
+At least once a month, we also have special service nights in which students take part in a service project or learning about a special issue which can be informed by their faith.
 (Examples of these include: writing encouraging notes to homebound members, singing Christmas carols at local nursing homes, packing care packages, doing work projects around the church, learning about mental health, talking about suicide risk and prevention.)

 Students are also asked to attend worship on Sunday mornings or Wednesday evenings (Advent/Lent) and complete at least 12 Worship Notes.

 Mark your calendars for this fun weekend!
-For more details, go to nemnsynod.org/middle-school-gathering
+For more details, go to nemnsynod.org/allyouth

 Confirmation Rite - the final steps

 10th graders** who have completed at least 2 years of confirmation sessions and requirements are given the opportunity to cap off their Confirmation experience with a public Affirmation of Baptism.

 These young people complete a Statement of Faith paper or project that explains or shows what they believe about God and the role of faith in their life at this point.
 They also decorate a white confirmation stole with symbols of their faith and personality, which they wear on the day of their Confirmation to symbolize taking on the responsibility of nurturing and forming one's own faith, as opposed to being primarily guided by parents and baptismal sponsors (godparents).